Will Joe Biden Raise YOUR Taxes?

 Estates Over $5 million (and Their Heirs)

-Although he hasn't said exactly how low he'd like it to go, we think he'd probably try to set the exemption amount at pre-TCJA levels – so around $5.5 million.
-(Even if Biden isn't elected president, the TCJA exemption amount is only temporary and is currently scheduled to expire in 2026.)
+Although he hasn't said exactly how low he'd like it to go, we think he'll probably try to set the exemption amount at pre-TCJA levels – so around $5.5 million.
+(Even if Biden isn't successful, the TCJA exemption amount is only temporary and is currently scheduled to expire in 2026.)
 That means estates worth about $5.5 million to almost $12 million would suddenly be hit with an estate tax if Biden's plan is implemented.
 For those estates, it's a tax increase – going from 0% in taxes to a 40% estate tax.

 While this seems like a tax increase that only impacts the superrich, people of modest means can also be affected by the change.
 The estate tax is paid by the estate, not by your heirs.
 But that means that one or more of the beneficiaries are inheriting less than they otherwise would if no tax (or less tax) had to be paid.
 So, in effect, this tax increase is really an indirect tax on the people who inherit your property.
 And those people certainly could earn less than $400,000 annually.

-TAX TIP IF BIDEN WINS: Giving away cash or property while you're alive can help you reduce or even avoid estate taxes when you die.
+TAX TIP: Giving away cash or property while you're alive can help you reduce or even avoid estate taxes when you die.
 The general rule is that any gift is subject to the federal gift tax.
 However, there's an important exception to this rule — you can give up to $15,000 per person during the year without having to pay any tax.
 If you're married, your spouse can also give $15,000 to the same people, jacking the annual tax-free gift up to $30,000 per person.
-And you can do that year-after-year without paying any gift tax unless the total of all your non-exempt gifts exceeds the lifetime limit, which is the same as the estate tax exemption.
+And you can do that year-after-year without paying any gift tax unless the total of all your non-exempt gifts exceeds the lifetime limit, which is the same as the estate tax exemption amount.
 Plus, as long as your gifts stay below the annual limits, whatever you give away won't be counted for estate tax purposes when you die.
 So, for example, if the current value of your estate is above the federal estate tax exemption amount ($11.58 million for 2020), giving away assets now could drop the value below the exclusion amount, which would mean no federal estate tax when you pass away.

 Heirs Inheriting Capital Assets